Photo Credit: Jason Houston

-Over the last 10 years, CCNet has developed a format for training coaches.
-The training is for those already experienced with the Conservation Standards, with the opportunity or the mandate to lead conservation project teams, who feel ready and desire to increase their knowledge.
+Coach trainings have occurred since 2004, but over the last 10 years, CCNet has developed curriculum and used a weeklong format for training coaches.
+The training is meant for those already experienced with the Conservation Standards, who have the opportunity or the mandate to lead conservation project teams, and who feel ready to increase their knowledge.

 Here is a typical coach training agenda.